-No. TripCheck Mobile (Low Bandwidth) was created long before the IPhone and it was design to work universally on all different types of handheld devices.
+No. The TripCheck Mobile (Low Bandwidth) web app has been retired.
+TripCheck is mobile-friendly and works on modern smart phones free of charge.
 Some private developers have created such "Apps" but they are not affiliated with TripCheck or the Oregon Department of Transportation.

 Do 511 get the same road conditions and incident information as TripCheck?

 Yes.
 As soon as an incident is reported to our dispatching center, the incident is entered into a data base and the information is distributed to TripCheck and 511 at the same time.

 What do I do if there is loud background noise that interferes with my commands?

 Because 511 listens for your voice command, background noise can interrupt voice commands.
 After the third interruption, the user is automatically switched to the key pad only function.

 Are 511 initially limited to just Voice Commands?